elastic/apm/docs/terminology.md

 Usually not everything is instrumented because that would incur a very large overhead.
 We are interested only in performance-sensitive activities, like database queries or web requests.
 Instrumentation can happen automatically (the Elastic APM Agents instrument many frameworks and databases automatically), or manually with a programmatic API.

 #### Library frames vs App frames

+ > A **stack frame** is a frame of data that gets pushed onto the stack.
+In the case of a call stack, a stack frame would represent a function call and its argument data ([Source](https://stackoverflow.com/a/10057535/434980))

 We distinguish between the users own code, and the code of the users dependencies.
 Often the user is more interested in stack frames from their own code, so these are highlighted.
 [Further reading](https://www.elastic.co/guide/en/apm/agent/nodejs/master/performance-tuning.html#performance-source-lines)